-All visitors must report to the Keystone receptionist at the main entrance and sign in.
+All visitors must report to the Keystone receptionist/Administrative assistant at the main entrance and sign in.
 Keystone personnel will notify JDLA, and staff will escort parents to their destination.
 Parents/Guardians are always welcome at JDLA and may visit any time.
-An appointment must be scheduled before the visit to visit the classroom and common area settings.
+An appointment must be scheduled before the visit to access the classrooms or common area settings.